qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 330cdcf8eb64: Pull complete
 52764e418589: Pull complete
 ```
-To download the software to run the actual Neato, execute the following three commands in PowerShell.
+If you are going to use an actual Neato (instead of or in addition to the simulator), execute the following command in PowerShell.

 ```powershell
 docker pull qeacourse/robodocker:actual